leo-pfeiffer/epi-sim/README.md

 This will install all requirements in your virtual environment and generate the required `.env` files.

+### model
+The `model` package in `lib` contains the source code defining the epidemic models (`/compartmental_model`), the networks (`/network`), as well as related utility functions.

-### Data Repo API
+### experiments
+The `experiments` package contains several Jupyter notebooks which were used to run different workflows described in the thesis, both for creating the mobility networks as well as running the simulations.

+##### Notebooks
+  - `0_extraction`: Extract mobility data from raw files (either local or from remote host 'http://209.182.235.76/data/msc/')
+  - `1_transformation`: Transform extracted data from last step into correct format and save to data repo
+  - `2_create_and_simulate`: Create networks and run metric calculations; Create model configurations and run simulations; Run simulations for model validation
+  - `3_network_analysis`: Visualise the network metrics result and compare mobility network to Google COVID-19 Mobility report
+  - `4_model_validation`: Visualise the results of the model validation simulations
+  - `5_extension_influenza`: Model simulations with Influenza parameterisation

+The `utils` directory contains various utility functinos that are used accross the notebooks.
+Most are them are fairly trivial, however the `data_repo_api` module is quite important.

+##### DataRepoAPI
+The DataRepoAPI class is a simple client for the GitHub API.
+We use it to backup results produced by the output as well as to store the final simulation results as input for the web app.

-The Data Repo API is a simple client for the GitHub API to upload and retrieve simulation results.
-The default repo URLs are automatically included in the `.env` file when you run `make env`.
+The default repo URLs are automatically included in the `lib/.env` file when you run `make env`.

 Reading from the (public) repository is possible without authentication.
 However, any write operations require you to set your own repository in the 'lib/.env' file and add your own [GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-### Analysis

-todo....

 ## Web Application `EpiSim`
 The web application can be run independently of `lib`.
 You can either build it using docker compose (recommended for production), or the built-in Werkzeug server that comes with Flask (recommended for development).